frederic-perez/AmE-dictionary/dictionary.md

 __motion sickness__ _For one grandson prone to motion sickness, I took some meclizine as well._
 __motion__ _Defense attorneys had filed motions._
 __motley__ _adj_ :six: If you've encountered the word motley, it's most likely in the phrase "motley crew," which means a diverse and poorly organized group.
 Think of a band of pirates, or the assorted characters who became The Fellowship of the Ring.
 In contemporary usage, motley can be used in virtually any context as a synonym for mismatched, heterogeneous, or ragtag. _Motley crew._ _A motley collection._
-__motor coaches__ :two: A coach (also motor coach, often simply called a bus) is a type of bus used for conveying passengers on excursions.
+__motor coach__ _n_ :two: A coach (also motor coach, often simply called a bus) is a type of bus used for conveying passengers on excursions.
 __motor court__
 __motoring__
 __motorist__ _n_ A person who drives or travels in a privately owned automobile.